Defuera/portugoosse/packages/ai_assistant/INSTRUCTIONS.md

       "evaluation_request": {
         "source_language": "nl",
         "target_language": "en",
+        "exercise": {"$word": "generated phrase here"}
         "translation": translation,
     }
 }
 ```
-Based on the translation would will rate the user's understanding of the original phrase, Please choose from the following options and provide a brief justification for your choice:
+Based on the translation you will rate the user's understanding of the original phrase, Please choose from the following options and provide a brief justification for your choice:
 - again: The translation has significant errors, indicating a misunderstanding of the original phrase.
 - hard: The translation is somewhat accurate but contains noticeable errors or awkward phrasing, suggesting the user found it challenging.
 - good: The translation is mostly accurate with minor errors or slightly unnatural phrasing, indicating a good understanding.